Alinesete/Alinesete/README.md

 - 🎓 ***Complete*** Technology in System and Analysis Development **|** ***Coursing*** Software Engineering

-- 🌸 Fun fact **I use silly names for variables in classes so I can't just copy paste the teacher's code**
+- 🌸 Fun fact **Vikings thought math was witchery.
+Not far from the truth**

 - ✉ How to reach me: klauckac@gmail.com